How to get your kid to wear a mask

 Speak plainly

 If your child asks about why we need to wear masks, experts say you should be straightforward about how masks help to curb the spread of the coronavirus by catching germs that come out of a person’s nose and mouth.
-My daughter responded particularly well when I talked about how this can be a way for her to protect other people in our community, and was more eager to wear her mask after that chat.
+My daughter responded particularly well when I talked about how this can be a way for her to protect other people in our community, and she was more eager to wear her mask after that chat.
 “I think it’s possible to be open with children with the coronavirus and talking to them about it in age-appropriate terms,” says Sammon.
-“But you can also make mask wearing fun.”
+“But you can also make mask-wearing fun.”

 Make it fun

 To that end, Sammon says that parents can use play to help children adapt to wearing masks.
-As a mother herself, she and her kids talk about how they can pretend to be superheroes in their masks.
+As a mother herself, she talks with her kids about how they can pretend to be superheroes in their masks.
 “You can use any sort of game that your child will respond to,” says Sammon.

 I found that it was helpful to turn mask-making into a craft project.
 My daughter and I spent an afternoon cutting up some of her old clothes and reconfiguring them into a mask she designed herself based on one of the many DIY mask designs available on the internet.
 We used stretchy materials in a pair of leggings to create ear straps and cut out the ruffle from a sundress to create a little piece that goes over her mouth and nose.
 She then used markers to color rainbows all over it.
 She was proud of her handiwork, showing it to her friends and teachers on her class’s Zoom meeting.

-Sammon says this can be a good way to allow a child to feel like he or she has ownership over their mask.
+Sammon says this can be a good way to allow a child to feel like he or she has ownership of their mask.
 (However, as caveats, she says that the most important thing is that the mask fits properly, and she cautions against using any embellishment or decoration that will prevent you from washing the mask.)

 Consider fit

 When it’s time to get a mask for your child to wear on trips out, it’s important to think about how well the mask fits.
 “There are many materials and mask designs on the market,” Sammon says.
-“Whatever you choose, make sure that the mask covers the child’s mouth and nose, otherwise it will not actually help prevent the spread of the virus.
-The mask shouldn’t hang below the nose, in what I call the “mustache mask.'”
+“Whatever you choose, make sure that the mask covers the child’s mouth and nose.
+Otherwise, it will not actually help prevent the spread of the virus.
+The mask shouldn’t hang below the nose, in what I call the ‘mustache mask.'”

 The vast majority of masks on the market right now are designed for adults and will be uncomfortable for a child.
-In general, sewers who have created masks for children say that children under the age of four need a mask that is 4 inches by 6 inches in size, with straps that are about 5 inches long that can go around their ears.
-Children between the ages of four and 12 need a mask that is 5 inches by 7 inches, with straps that are about 6 inches long.
+In general, those who have created masks for children say that children under the age of four need a mask that is 4 inches by 6 inches in size, with straps that are about 5 inches long that can go around their ears.
+Children between the ages of 4 and 12 need a mask that is 5 inches by 7 inches, with straps that are about 6 inches long.

 ⚠️ Any medical personnel ⚠️